raiden-network/raiden/docs/api.rst

-Notice that you also get a link to the channel resource for the channel between you and each partner for the asset.
+Notice that you also get a link to the channel resource for the channel between you and each partner for the token.